Adit-Mugdha-das/10--Deep-Neural-Network---Application/README.md

 # Deep Neural Network – Cat vs Non-Cat Classifier

-This assignment is an application of a deep L-layer neural network to classify images as cats or non-cats.
+This  is an application of a deep L-layer neural network to classify images as cats or non-cats.
 It is the final assignment of **Week 4 (Course 1: Neural Networks and Deep Learning)** from the **Deep Learning Specialization** by Andrew Ng on Coursera.

 ##  Project Overview